When Worlds Collide (1951 film): Production

 Originally, producer-director Cecil B. DeMille considered adapting the novels When Worlds Collide and its sequel After Worlds Collide when they were first serialized in Blue Book magazine in 1933.
 Film rights accordingly were held by Paramount, which often worked with De Mille.
+Although he never directed the film adaptation, DeMille did go on to produce the 1951 version, and he contemplated making a movie about the Space Race near the end of his life.

 In 1949 it was announced George Pal had purchased the screen rights.
 The film was to be directed by Irving Pichel who had just made The Great Rupert for Pal and was about to make Destination Moon for the producer.
 In December Rip Van Ronkel, who co-wrote the screenplay for Destination Moon, was hired to write the script.

 In February 1950 it was announced the film would be made at Paramount.
 In August Pal said the film would be the first made under a three-picture deal with Paramount, the others being The Last Man in the World and a musical.
 (The latter two were never made.)

 When George Pal began his adaptation years later, he initially wanted to make a more lavish production with a larger budget, but he wound up being forced to scale back his plans.

 Douglas Fairbanks Jr. was first considered for the role of Dave Randall, but Richard Derr was finally hired for the part.

 Chesley Bonestell worked as an adviser.
 He is credited with the artwork used for the film; he created the design for the space ark that was constructed.
 The final scene in the film, the sunrise landscape on Zyra, was taken from a Bonestell sketch.
 Because of budget and time constraints, the director was forced to use this color sketch rather than a finished matte painting.
 The sketch has visible artificial structures in the distance to the left and right as David Randall and Joyce Hendron leave the ark, suggesting an alien civilization.
 The additional poor quality still image showing a drowned New York City is often attributed to Bonestell, but was not actually drawn by him.

 Filming started on December 14, 1950, under the direction of Rudolph Mate.
 "I tried to make the story as realistic as I could," said Mate.
 Filming of the live action scenes took 27 days, with the effects taking twice as long.

 UCLA's differential analyzer is shown briefly near the beginning of the film; it "verifies" the initial hand calculations confirming the coming destruction of the Earth.

 Producer George Pal considered making a sequel based on the second novel, After Worlds Collide, but the box office failure of his Conquest of Space (1955) made that impossible.